ponl/GradSmooth/README.md

 Additionally, GradSmooth has the following parameters which can be set.

 ```
+    -codimension (Co-dimension of the manifold from which the point cloud was
+      sampled) type: int32 default: 1

     -iterations (Number of iterations to run the smoothing algorithm)
       type: int32 default: 10

     -max_leaf_size (Maximum number of points contained within a kd-tree leaf)
       type: int32 default: 10

+    -normal_projection (Project gradient onto estimated normals?) type: bool
+      default: false

     -num_neighbors (Number of nearest neighbors to use for knn-search)
       type: int32 default: 5

     -num_threads (Number of threads to use for the smoothing algorithm)
       type: int32 default: 1

     -step_size (Step size for gradient flow) type: double
       default: 0.1
 ```